 top of page

-Weekly Wonder: Can Plants Hear Themselves Being Eaten? 🌿👂
+S-and-S: Can Plants Hear Themselves Being Eaten? 🌿👂

 Plants might seem silent and defenseless, but new research suggests they can actually hear threats—and respond!
 Scientists have found that some plants, like the wild mustard Arabidopsis, detect the sound of insects chewing on their leaves.
 In response, they ramp up their production of chemical defenses, making themselves less appetizing to predators.